cdelcastillo21/pyslurmtq/README.rst

     A Python SLURM Task Queue for batch job submission.

-`pyslurmtq` is a Python library for managing a queue of tasks to be executed on a an HPC cluster using a SLURM schedule manager.
+`pyslurmtq` is a Python library for managing a queue of tasks to be executed on an HPC cluster using a `SLURM <https://slurm.schedmd.com>`_ schedule manager.
 It provides a python class for managing a task queue, as well as a command-line interface (CLI) for running a task queue from a JSON file containing task configurations.
 It is designed to be flexible and easy to use, and to provide a simple interface for running a batch of tasks on a SLURM managed HPC cluster.

-This project was originally motiviated by the pylauncher (https://github.com/TACC/pylauncher) project, which provides a similar interface for running a batch of tasks on a SLURM managed HPC cluster.
+This project was originally motiviated by the `pylauncher <https://github.com/TACC/pylauncher>`_ project, which provides a similar interface for running a batch of tasks on a SLURM managed HPC cluster.

 Installation
 ------------